 To explain to children why eating meat is not necessary and to show the benefits of veganism, she decided to mix cartoons and codes that children love.
 “Children like being spoken to like adults, and they like to have fun,” says Roth.
 “So every page of the cookbook is eye-candy, along with being educational and using colourful natural ingredients.”

-The awareness about animals’ conditions is, according to parents, mostly what children will use as an argument to explain to their friends why they do not eat meat and how they are “doing something good”.
+The awareness about the animal condition is, according to parents, mostly what children will use as an argument to explain to their friends why they do not eat meat and how they are “doing something good”.
 For Dawn Carr, whose daughter has been vegan from birth, it has to be a progressive explanation.
 “I explained in age-appropriate terms.
 When the time is right and she will be probably around 16, she will be aware of Paul McCartney’s video for example.”
 In 2013, the ex-Beatles released a graphic video with PETA called “Glass Walls” to show the “slaughter” of animals in factory farming.

 Yet, not all parents take that soft approach.
-Some like King Cookdaily, the man behind the string of vegan restaurants in the heart of Shoreditch, decided be more direct and to not “lie to [his] kids”.
+Some like King Cookdaily, the man behind a string of vegan restaurants in the heart of Shoreditch, decided be more direct and to not “lie to [his] kids”.
 “Whatever I watch, if I’m watching a documentary that has to do with veganism and it’s quite graphic, they will also watch,” he says.
 “And they are three and seven.
 They’re a bit shocked by what’s going on obviously, but it’s just being truthful.
 Then they make up their own mind and they don’t want to have anything to do with that because when you’re a child it’s natural.”

 But for Harriet Barclay, working for PETA Kids, the PETA website dedicated to the education of children in terms of veganism and animal protection, being too “graphic” or direct while giving information about the vegan diet to the child can sometimes have the opposite effect.
 “If children are really shocked by what they see, it will have a lasting impact on them,” she says.
 “But it might also really upset them and they will not want to think about it.
 Our work is about engaging them in a positive way through games for example.”